COVID-19 Guidance to Investigators

 ViiV HC’s overall benefit/risk framework used to guide recruitment decisions is predicated on ensuring patient, investigator and employee safety, and preserving trial and data integrity.

 Ongoing Clinical Trials - after First Participant First Visit (FPFV)

-There may be exceptional cases that require ViiV HC to pause individual trial enrollment.
+There may be exceptional cases that require ViiV HC to pause individual trial enrolment.
 Such decisions will be taken on a case by case basis, considering the patient population and countries involved in the clinical study.
-If a decision is taken to pause enrollment in a study that you are conducting, we will promptly notify you and your team.
+If a decision is taken to pause enrolment in a study that you are conducting, we will promptly notify you and your team.

 Please also note that regulatory guidance recently issued by major authorities (including FDA and EMA) in response to the COVID-19 pandemic supports the use of central and remote monitoring programs to maintain oversight of clinical sites.
 We ask that you please inform your site monitor as soon as possible of any restrictions in place at your site that will impact monitoring and/or study participant access to the site and care providers.

 ViiV HC and clinical operations teams supporting ViiV HC will work with you and your site to determine the optimal monitoring approach for the trial and provide support as possible.
 In case on-site monitoring is no longer permitted, ViiV HC will consider remote Source Data Verification/Source Document Review (SDV/SDR).
 Remote SDV/SDR will only be proposed to study sites to meet a patient and/or business-critical need, e.g., to assess critical study milestones, patient safety or to ensure data integrity.
 In case of remote SDV/SDR, ViiV HC will work with you, your staff and the site to ensure participant privacy.
 Your respective Institutional review board/Independent Ethics Committee (IRB/IEC) should be consulted, and their approval will be requested, as appropriate.